Sainey Njie

-Sainey Njie (born 30 August 2001) is a Gambian professional footballer who plays for MFK Zemplín Michalovce competing in Fortuna Liga as a midfielder, as well as the Gambian national team.
+Sainey Njie (born 30 August 2001) is a Gambian professional footballer who plays for Doxa in the Cypriot First Division as a midfielder, as well as the Gambian national team.

 Club career

 Njie made his professional Fortuna Liga debut for DAC Dunajská Streda in an away match against Spartak Trnava on 21 June 2020.
 He came on as a late stoppage time replacement for Eric Ramírez.
 DAC won the game 2−0.
 In the upcoming match he debuted in the starting-line up against champion side of Slovan Bratislava, with DAC suffering a 3−1 defeat at MOL Aréna.
 Njie was replaced by Andrej Fábry after over 70 minutes, in an effort to score.

 During the 2020−21 season, Njie played for Šamorín while also appearing for Dunajská Streda, as the 2.
 Liga club is a 'farm' team of DAC.

+After 3 years in Slovakia, Sainley accepted a move to another country and signed with FK Radnik Surdulica, a club playing in the 2023–24 Serbian SuperLiga.

 International career

 Njie debuted with Gambia in a friendly 1−0 win over Congo on 9 October 2020.